NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideASRWhisper.md

 }
 ```

+### 3.2 CREATE MODEL INSTANCE

 Once we know which model we want here is an example on how to create an instance for it:

 Here is an example: